deroneriksson/python-wsi-preprocessing/docs/index.md

 add_text_and_display(mask_rgb(rgb, ~not_red), "Red")
 ```

-In the generated image, we can see that much of the red pen marks have been filtered out.
+In the generated image, we can see that much of the red pen has been filtered out.

 | **Original Slide** | **Red Filter** |
 | -------------------- | --------------------------------- |